indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 Approvals can start to pile up, creating delays.
 Under pressure, they could rubber stamp decisions.
 These kind of quality control measures can give you a false sense of security.
-To receive faster and more effective feedback, we should instead push quality closer to the source.
+To receive faster and more effective feedback, we should instead [push quality closer to the source](https://smartbear.com/learn/automated-testing/shifting-left-in-testing/ "What The Shift Left in Testing Means").

-In tech value streams, fast feedback can be achieved with build automation, automated testing, continuous integration, automated deploys, production telemetry and alerting.
+In technology value streams, fast feedback can be achieved with build automation, automated testing, continuous integration, automated deploys, production telemetry and alerting.
-Fast feedback loops enable quick detection and recovery of problems.
+These techniques enable us to quicly detect problems and recover from them.
-It also informs us on how to prevent these problems in the future.
+They also teach us how to prevent these issues in the future.
-It prevents the work center to start new work which is likely to produce new errors Preventing the introduction of new work enables CI and CD, a single-piece flow.

 Quality should be everyone's responsibility.
 We should build software for customers and also for downstream work centers.
-For instance, developers should build great software for end users but they should also optimize it for operations. monitoring, logging, deployments
+For instance, developers should optimize software for operations by making it easy to deploy, monitor and extract logs from.

-In a way, operations are also customers for developers.
-// technical empathy
+>When we think about the people who will encounter our work, we are practicing empathy.
+> <footer><strong>Andrea Goulet</strong> &mdash; <a href="https://www.infoq.com/articles/empathy-technical-skill/">Empathy is a Technical Skill</a></footer>

 ## 3. Principles of Continual Learning